 "Voluntary approach" is an appealing expression, but misleading.
-What we have, really, as the alternative to the concerted approach to the reduction of the debt is the free rider approach the last version of the muddling through approach adopted by the creditors since the very beginning of the debt crisis.
-Stanley Fischer, analyzing the possible solutions for the debt crisis, favored the creation of a debt facility.
-But warned that this scheme "creates a free rider problem.
-If the International Debt Discount corporation buys up much of the developing country debt and makes some form of debt relief possible, then the credit of the debtors improves.
+What we have, really, as the alternative to the concerted approach to the reduction of the debt is the free rider approach - the last version of the muddling through approach adopted by the creditors since the very beginning of the debt crisis.
+Stanley Fischer, analyzing the possible solutions for the debt crisis, favored the creation of a debt facility, but warned that this scheme "creates a free rider problem.
+If the International Debt Discount Corporation16 buys up much of the developing country debt and makes some form of debt relief possible, then the credit of the debtors improves.
 Those creditors who stayed out of the IDDC have a capital gain.
 For that reason an IDDC would have to find some means of ensuring almost complete participation by the creditors" (1987: 320-321).

-We hope that now it is clear why the Brady Plan is insufficient to face the debt crisis.
+I hope that now it is clear why the Brady Plan is insufficient to face the debt crisis.
 Its limited character derives of two other reasons besides its insistence in the "voluntary" approach: it does not provide funds for the IMF and World Bank to offer the guarantees and it says nothing about a joint action of the two institutions creating a debt facility.
-Given these limitations, we have to ask ourselves which will be the size of the discount the highly
+Given these limitations, we have to ask ourselves which will be the size of the discount the highly indebted countries will get with the Brady Plan.
+Some part of the debt will be reduced anyway.
+This is already taking place, but at a very slow pace.
+We are afraid that the Brady Plan will change the situation very little.
+A solution to the debt crisis will continue to be postponed, when a definitive solution is now possible and necessary.
+The Brady Plan seemed to "work" in the case of Costa Rica, but it can be hardly said that this was a case of voluntary solution.
+Banks were forced to agree to a sizeable debt reduction by the firm although always polite standing of the Costa Rican government and, eventually, by the support of the U.S. Treasury.
+In the case of the larger debtors, like Brazil, a firm standing will most likely be

-&lt;sup>9 International Debt Discount Corporation was the name of the debt facility proposed in a pioneering way by Peter Kenen (1883), when the discount in the secondary market did not yet exist.
+16 - International Debt Discount Corporation was the name of the debt facility proposed in a pioneering way by Peter Kenen (1883), when the discount in the secondary market did not yet exist.
 Felix Rohatyn (1983) made a similar proposal at that time based on the financial strategy he used to solve the debt crisis of the City of New York.
 James Robinson III (1988), chairman of the American Express Bank, made a similar and very detailed proposition.